Pine Mountain Settlement School

 13 | Bernheim Arboretum and Research Forest | Clermont | Kentucky |

 This distribution of botanical gardens is all the more remarkable when the extraordinarily rich botanical environment of Eastern Kentucky is seen to be underrepresented.
-Why is there a gap in the eastern counties of the state?
-As the Elwood J. Carr Collection makes evident, the eastern part of the state is home to some of the rarest and most diverse flora in the Eastern United States, but the service area is less dense than that of the urban centers.
-What these urban botanical gardens miss is the pristine and natural setting for some of the regions most unique flora AND fauna.
+Why is there a botanical garden gap in the eastern counties of the state?
+The answers are largely economic, but there are other reasons.
+When one grows up in a garden, it is sometimes difficult to think of it as remarkable ?
+As the Elwood J. Carr Collection makes evident, the eastern part of the state is home to some of the most rare and most diverse flora in the Eastern United States, but the service area is less population dense than that of the urban centers and the drive is a long one.
+But, importantly, what the urban botanical gardens miss is the pristine and natural setting for some of the Appalachian mountain’s most unique flora AND fauna.

 ELLWOOD J. CARR BOTANICAL COLLECTION: Instructional Materials